-Full Length related records Sales
+Full Length related record Sales

 Remaining Long Format

 How to understand this table?
-If you check for example Greatest Hits compilation album line, those figures mean it sold 1,350,000 units worldwide.
+If you check for example the Greatest Hits compilation album line, those figures mean it sold 1,350,000 units worldwide.
 The second statistics column means all versions of all songs included on this package add for 242 million streaming plays on Spotify.

 The second part at the right of the table shows how many streams are coming from each original album, plus the share it represents on the overall package streams.
 Thus, streaming figures tell us Spice songs are responsible for 76% of the Greatest Hits tracklist attractiveness.
 This means it generated 1,032,000 of its 1,350,000 album sales and so on for the other records.